myothida/CSBegineerBootCamp-PreTest/README.md

 This repository is used to test the basic programming level of the participants in the Computer Science Beginner BootCamp.

-## Architecture

-The repository is organized as follows:

-- `data_files/`: This directory contains all the files necessary for the assignments, such as input data or supplementary files.
-- `programs/`: Upload your programs in this folder.

 ## Questions

 Write a program for at least one of these questions.
 You can use any programming language.